Theta-Limited/OpenAthena-Legacy-Python/README.md

 ![concept whiteboard diagram](./assets/concept_whiteboard_diagram.jpg)

-Multi-copter rotary-wing aircraft (e.g. quadrotors, drones, etc.) typically have an on-board 3D A-GPS sensor for position/alt., a magnetometer for compass heading/azimuth,  and a sensitive barometer (atmospheric pressure sensor) for accurate absolute altitude relative to sea level.
+Consumer drones typically have an on-board 3D GPS sensor for position, a magnetometer (compass) for heading/azimuth, and a sensitive barometer (atmospheric pressure sensor) to enhance altitude accuracy.

-They also typically have an "accelerometer" which allows it to stay level with the ground while in flight, and a camera.
+They also typically have an "accelerometer" which allows it to stay level with the ground while in flight.

+Importantly, such drones usually have a camera with a movable gimbal system.

-The camera starts level with the horizon during normal operation, and the operator can pitch it downwards towards the ground for live camera feed and taking pictures.
-These pictures store GPS coordinates, altitude, and the azimuth and angle of declination downward (pitch) in their XMP and EXIF metadata (attached with the image)
+The camera starts level with the horizon during normal operation, and the operator can pitch it downwards towards the ground for taking pictures.
+These pictures store GPS coordinates, altitude, and the azimuth and angle of depression downward (pitch) in their XMP and EXIF metadata (attached with the image)

-Given that the lat/long and altitude of the rotary-wing aircraft is known, its azimuth is known, and it is possible to obtain accurate worldwide elevation data (within ~30m) from [this api](https://pypi.org/project/elevation/), Open Athena calculates the position and altitude of the object aimed at by the camera.
+Given that the lat/lon and altitude of the rotary-wing aircraft is known, its azimuth is known, and it is possible to obtain accurate worldwide elevation data (within ~30m) from [this api](https://pypi.org/project/elevation/), Open Athena calculates the position and altitude of the terrain aimed at by the camera.

-An invisible, imaginary mathematical line is traced from the aircraft's camera towards the ground at its heading (azimuth) and angle of declination downwards (theta) from the horizon.
-The point closest along this line to the aircraft yet reasonably near any geographic lat/long/alt data point is usually the target which the camera is aiming at.
-This provides the aircraft operator with a latitude, longitude, and elevation of the target to which the camera is aiming in an extremely short period of time.
+A constructed mathematical line (ray) is traced from the aircraft's camera towards the ground at its heading (azimuth) and angle of depression (theta) from the horizon.
+The point closest along this line yet reasonably near a geographic lat/lon/alt data point is usually the target which the camera is aiming at.
+This calculation provides the aircraft operator with a latitude, longitude, and elevation of the target to which the camera is aiming in an extremely short period of time.

-Such a rapid positional resolution may prove ideal for use by precision indirect fire teams
+Such a rapid positional resolution may prove ideal for many applications

 # Install